samsungsds-research-papers/LGVR/README.md

 # Line Graph Vietoris-Rips Persistence Diagram

-This repository holds a pytorch version of the code for the paper: Line Graph Vietoris-Rips Persistence Diagram for Topological Graph Representation Learning.
+This repository is the official implementation of the paper: Line Graph Vietoris-Rips Persistence Diagram for Topological Graph Representation Learning.

 ## Prerequisites